 Continue reading “Pere Lachaise, the beauty of the French cemetery (Part II)”

 In 2016 we have been in Paris for IAM Masterclasses, 3 days of CG Art (computer graphics) workshops (Isis is a professional digital art illustrator and Ove enjoyed the opportunity for a trip).
 We stayed a few extra days and of course, we had to visit Pere Lachaise cemetery.
 We brought a DSLR and a compact camera and with them we captured many of the beautiful, astounding sculptures and pantheons at one of the most beautiful cemeteries we have ever visited.

-    As most of us, I guess you’ve come home, uploading your pictures to your computer, browsing through your pictures eager to share them online and thinking…. “hmm, I don’t want to share any of these online, not even those I was sure would be great when I pressed the shutter button”.
+As most of us, I guess you’ve come home, uploading your photos to your computer, browsing through them eager to share some online and thinking…. “hmm, I don’t want to share any of these online, not even those I was sure would be great when I pressed the shutter button”.
 What happened?
-The camera does a very good job determining the white balance, exposure and focus, but the rest of it is controlled by the person who took the picture.
+The camera does a very good job determining the white balance, exposure and focus, but the rest of it is controlled by the person who took the photo.
 So don’t blame the camera in the first place.

-    Here are some tips that will improve your personal skills to take better pictures.
+Here are some tips that will improve your personal skills to take better photos.